 2 – WordPress is easy to use and requires no coding skills or expert knowledge.
 If you have ever used Microsoft Word, then the WordPress interface will fell very familiar.
 In fact, WordPress itself refers to the ease of use of its application as giving you “the power of Microsoft Word with the intuitiveness of an iPhone.“

 3 – WordPress was designed for publishing content online.
-WordPress is not just a web application, it’s also a powerful online publishing platform and content management system.
+WordPress is not just a website application, it’s also a powerful content publishing platform and CMS.

 5 – WordPress is standards-compliant and provides you with a fast, light and free content management system that has sensible default settings, intuitive features, and an extremely customizable core.